The Science

 Unguided LLM

 Starts strong but quickly veers off course.
 Without real-time human behavioral signals, the model accumulates error with each turn.
 By the end of a conversation, it's addressing a statistical phantom — not the person in front of it.
-The gap between predicted and actual behavior compounds exponentially.

 Behaviour Simulator